typesense/typesense-website/docs-site/content/guide/syncing-data-into-typesense.md

 ### Using Prisma Pulse

-Pulse extends the Prisma ORM to simplify event-driven workflows for your database.
+[Prisma Pulse](https://www.prisma.io/data-platform/pulse?utm_source=typesense&utm_medium=typesense-docs) extends the [Prisma ORM](https://www.prisma.io/orm?utm_source=typesense&utm_medium=typesense-docs) to simplify event-driven workflows for your database.
 It allows you to stream database changes to Typesense in real-time, keeping your search collections up-to-date with the latest data.

 #### Setup at a glance